Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the sports car segment and utilize the same 2-door cabriolet body style and the 4 x 4 wheel drive system, it all comes up to the specific petrol engine choice they offer.
 Both the engines are Volkswagen-engineered .
 The first one has a 6-cylinder, 24-valves 272hp unit, while the other one gets its power and torque from a 5-cylinder, 20-valves 340hp one.

 SafetyThe fact that the Audi TT got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, offers a slight advantage, as the 4-star rating is better than none.
-Moving further on, let's take a closer look at some additional safety-related facts.
-Both vehicles belong to the sports car segment, which is generally classifying them somewhere in the middle safety-wise, still it doesn't help us solve our dilemma, does it?
-Furthermore, taking kerb weight as an important factor into account, A5 Coupe offers a considerable difference of 21% more metal.
+Still, apart from the official crash test results there are other things we need to be aware of.
+Both vehicles belong to the sports car segment, which is generally classifying them somewhere in the middle safety-wise, but it doesn't do much to help us decide between the two.
+Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, A5 Coupe offers a considerable difference of 21% more metal.

 Performance & Fuel economyAudi TT is undoubtly more agile, reaching 100km/h in 1.9 seconds less than its competitor.
 In addition to that it accelerates all the way to 280 kilometers per hour, 30km/h more than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 8.8 liters of fuel per 100 kilometers (32 mpg), in combined cycle.